turingschool-examples/black_thursday/DTR.md

 * Open and honest communication with direct feedback which assumes positive intent (Leigh),
 * Balance between context with examples and being direct (Aliya),
 * Coming from a teaching background and sometimes over-teaching, prefer zoom/in-person to Slack (Jamison)
+* We should celebrate each other's successes more explictly (as individuals and as a team)!
+We are all contributing a lot.
+(Perhaps in our meetings)

 How would you describe your work style?
 * Organized, sequential, planned, and detail-oriented; harder to skip steps or jump in the middle of something (Leigh, Aliya, Matt)
 * Intuition (Jamison)
 * "ADHD/Shotgun" method, covers a lot of ground, can help others move on (Alex)
+* We can learn from each other's work styles to help increase our own capacities.

 What are each of our strengths?
 How can our strengths complement each other?
 * Alex is not invested in any particular point; willing to change gears.
 Open to trying multiple things, creative, fosters growth.